achubaty/datawranglR/course-overview.md

  - Based on enrollment (limited to 20 students)

 ## Course Highlights
-- We will meet for 2 hours each week for 6 weeks
+- We will meet for 2-hours sessions bi-weekly for a total of 6 sessions
 - Targeted for new and experienced R users
 - Learn basic R commands and usage
 - Produce high-quality graphics using R base graphics and `ggplot`